balena-io/debugging-masterclass/README.md

 may be mitigated in the future.
 Enabling permanent logging may also be of benefit in cases where symptoms are repeatedly occuring.

-To restart the Supervisor, simply issue a `systemd` restart on the service:
+To restart the Supervisor, simply restart the `systemd` service:
 ```
 root@8117443:~# systemctl restart resin-supervisor.service
 systroot@8117443:~# systemctl status resin-supervisor.service